- 2001 – 2007: Academy of Fine Arts, Prague, Studio of figural sculpture and medals led by Professor Jan Hendrych

 At that time, I discovered the Principles of life philosophy and started to work on myself.
 I found my first boyfriend and friends, and in parallel on the path of self-discovery, I began to see the contents of the statues again.
 The relationships I’ve lived have started to form in clay or stone, and for the first time I have been experiencing what it means to express myself in matter.
 Today I do not create other sculptures, I am interested mainly in human compositions that shows relationships between the people.
 Every such statue tells me about myself, it’s a piece of my story, and so the sculpture is the diary of my life.

 After graduating from the Academy I got married and used name Hapalová.
 However, after five years of childless marriage I divorced.
-Today I’m married again and we have two children.
+Today I’m married again and we have three children.